liuxc20/InterpreFFA/README.md

 ## Run on ZJU2 dataset

-Run `bash train_zju2.sh` to train our model on the ZJU2 data.
+- Run `bash train_zju2.sh` to train our model on the ZJU2 dataset.

-Run `bash test_zju2.sh` to test our model on the ZJU2 data.
+- Run `bash test_zju2.sh` to test our model on the ZJU2 dataset.

 ## Acknowledgments